-Refunds are issued on a credit balance statement only.
-A credit balance statement occurs when a student's account is credited with disbursed financial aid and/or payments that exceed the total fees for the semester.
+Refunds are issued oncredit balance statements only.
+A credit balance statement occurs when a student's account is credited with disbursed financial aid and/or payments that exceed the total chargesfor the semester.
 All requests for refunds must be submitted in writing to the Business Office.
-An account refund will be made payable to the student unless the College is instructed otherwise in writing.
-When the credit balance results from the deposit of proceeds from a parent loan, the refund will be made payable to the parent and mailed to the parent's home address on file with the College, unless the parent requests otherwise in writing.
-A minimum of two weeks should be allowed for processing.
+An account refund will be made payable to the student unless the College is instructed otherwise in writing except for when the credit balance results from the deposit of proceeds from a parent loan.
+In which case, the refund will be made payable to the parent's home address on file with the College, unless the parent requests otherwise in writing.
+A minimum of two weeks should be allowed for proceessing.